 The current MS4 Permit Part 4.6.C.5.a lists the highway corridors that will be mapped during the current term, based on ADOT's MS4 Route Mapping Proposal approved by ADEQ in 2019: US 60, State Route (SR) 77, SR 85, SR 260, US 95, SR 69, SR 87, and SR 89.
-Mapping efforts for these corridors was initiated in Fall 2021 and is anticipated to be complete by the end of FY 2023.
+Mapping efforts for these corridors was initiated in Fall 2021 and is nearing completion at the time of this report.
 ADOT Water Resources has developed a standard process for mapping MS4 assets and identifying and evaluating outfalls in coordination with the ADOT FIS Team, ADOT GIS Team, and consultant contractors that perform the technical work.
 The process for each corridor begins with a desktop assessment of ADOT's FIS and GIS information in comparison to available land surface imagery and relevant GIS layers from ADEQ.
 Areas where field verification may be required are identified, and a workflow process is used to identify and categorize priority outfalls.
-Field verification is conducted on an as-needed, ongoing basis by ADOT Water Resources staff and DECs.
+Field verification is conducted on an as-needed, ongoing basis by ADOT Water Resources staff, DECs, and consultant contractors.